fuse-box/fuse-box/.github/CONTRIBUTING.md

 ### Developing

-Seetting up development is very easy - `gulp dev` will prepare everything including `_playground/generic` folder.
+Setting up development is very easy - `gulp dev` will prepare everything including `_playground/generic` folder.
 So you can start helping out and testing bugfixes and features right away.

 ```bash
 gulp dev